The Mother, the Dove, Mercy, and the Holy Spirit

-Birth is female act, and it always seemed weird to me that baptism and rebirth are connected with Jesus who is a male.
-When you think about it though, the ordinance of immersion in water is not the rebirth we are promised, it is just a symbolic act.
+Birth is a female act, and it always seemed weird to me that baptism and rebirth are connected with Jesus who is a male.
+When you think about it though, the ordinance of immersion in water is not the rebirth we are promised; it is just a symbolic act.
 The real rebirth involves a baptism by fire and the Holy Ghost; the atonement of Christ makes mercy possible.
 Could it be then that our second birth involves our Heavenly Mother?

-After all, Jesus doesn’t just materialize out of thin air, he comes forth from a mother and at his rebirth, the Holy Ghost comes down from heaven in the form of a dove/mother/goddess symbol.
+After all, Jesus doesn’t just materialize out of thin air, he comes forth from a mother, and at his rebirth, the Holy Ghost comes down from heaven in the form of a dove/mother/goddess symbol.
 Perhaps the lesson here is that all births involve mothers, even our spiritual rebirth.